act-rules/act-rules.github.io/_rules/document-title-is-descriptive.md

 #### Passed example 2

-Two `<title>` tags where the first one describes the content of the document.
+Two `<title>` elements where the first one describes the content of the document.

 ```html
 <html>